ProfSFrink/JavaScript_Course_Project_Files/README.md

 ### __Project 7: Scope / Time Function and Conditional Statements__

 ---
 Examples of the user of both local and global variable as well use of the console.log() method to show what happens when we attempt to access a local variable outside the function that it is declare in.
-Then examples of conditional statements If / Else and Else If along with use of the Date() module.
+Then examples of conditional statements IF / ELSE and ELSE IF along with use of the Date() module.
+An example of using both IF and ELSE statements to see if a customer is old enough to be served at the checkout of a grocery store.